SteamedFish6/NextVpower/README.md

 ```sh
 unzip var_anno.zip
 ```
- - For Windows, please unzip these two files to the folder where they are located.
+ - For Windows, please unzip these two files to the folder where they are current located.

 5.Run python command to check installation and see help.
 ```sh